Using talent mapping to break into international markets

 The disadvantages are:

-How does a talent map work?
+How does a talent mapping strategy work?
+Case study

-1. Requirement gathering on site
+1. Requirement gathering on-site

 2. Building the project team

-3. Research & competitor benchmarking
+3. Research and competitor benchmarking

 4. Expanding our search criteria